-Prismic is a SaaS headless CMS platform intended primarily for developer and content teams who are simultaneously working on their projects.
+Prismic is a SaaS platform intended primarily for developer and content teams who are simultaneously working on their projects.

-It works with multiple frameworks, including Gatsby, React, Next, Vue, Nuxt, which means it's very adaptable, no matter what your preferred platform is.
+It works with multiple frameworks, including Gatsby, React, Next, Vue, Nuxt, which means it's very adaptable, regardless of what your preferred platform is.

 You will run your content on their servers, which means you don't have to worry about maintenance and optimization.
 It's free for a single user, but you will have to pay if you want your whole team to use Prismic.